 Chesterfield Inlet promises the fishing trip of a lifetime being close to several excellent fishing spots.
 You’ll find Arctic Char and Lake Trout.
 Local outfitters will be happy to take you out for a day of fishing not to be forgotten.
-In addition, the Trans Canada Trail goes through this arctic community and is an enjoyable and informative hike.
+In addition, the Trans Canada Trail goes through this arctic community, and is an adventurous and informative hike.

 Outfitters are available to take you on package tour to the best fishing grounds in the North.
 In summer, you can travel by boat or ATV to fish for lake trout or arctic char.
-Many visitors also explore this area by canoe/ kayak.
+Visitors/ adventurers also explore this area by canoe/ kayak.
 Small planes and helicopters are available for charter in summer and fall.
 Weather changes quickly and without warning.
 In summer months, arm your-self against mosquitoes.
-Fishing licenses can be obtained from the Conservation Officer – the Department of Environment, Government of Nunavut Phone: (867) 898-9130 or Fax: (867) 898-9135 for more information or E-mail: Conservation Officer
+Fishing licences can be obtained from the Conservation Officer, the Department of Environment, Government of Nunavut Phone: (867) 898-9130 or Fax: (867) 898-9135 for more information E-mail: Conservation Officer

 Chesterfield Inlet is home to a large, healthy herd of tundra Caribou.
-There is a great opportunity for a successful hunt to be added to the “Record-Book of Trophy’s”.
-The Out-post camps are generally located in different areas along the coast.
-These camps are accessible by boat trip or ATV around Chesterfield Inlet area depending upon the location of caribou Sport hunters/ Guides, Tourism outfitters or Operators.
+There is a great opportunity for a successful hunt to be added to the “Record-Book of Trophy’s”, out-post camps are generally located in different areas along the coast.
+These camps are accessible by boat trip or ATV around Chesterfield Inlet area depending on location of caribou Sport hunters/ Guides, Tourism outfitters or Operators.

 Enjoy the vast scenery of the beautiful tundra landscape, and experience the hospitality of the Inuit culture in our community.
 Caribou tags must be issued by the Conservation Officer for licensed Big game Guides, Tourism Outfitters or Tour operators in caribou Sport hunts.
-Big game hunting licenses must be obtained from the Conservation Officer, the Department of Environment.
-The Caribou Sport Hunts begins August 15th and ends on June 30th of every season.
+Big game hunting licences must be obtained from the Conservation Officer, the Department of Environment, Government of Nunavut.
+The Caribou Sport Hunts begins August 15th, and ends June 30th of every season.

-It is important to plan your visit and before hike or adventure out on the land, an canoe or kayak; be aware of wildlife when venturing or trail out on the tundra.
-For more information about wildlife or marine mammals contact: Aqigiq Hunters & Trappers Organization phone: 1-867-898-9063 or the Conservation Officer, Department of Environment, Government of Nunavut office phone: (867) 898-9130
+It is important to plan your visit before hike or adventure on land/ canoe, and kayak; be aware of wildlife when venturing or trail outing on tundra.
+Information about wildlife or marine mammals, contact the local Aqigiq Hunters & Trappers Organization phone: 1-867-898-9063 or the local Conservation Officer, Department of Environment, Government of Nunavut phone: (867) 898-9130

-For information relating to Big Game Outfitter License, Travel or Tourism Outfitter License, contact the local Conservation Officer, the Department of Environment – Kivalliq Regional Office, Government of Nunavut Telephone: (867) 898-9130 or Fax: (867) 898-9135 E-mail: Conservation Officer
+Information relating to Big Game Outfitter Licence, Travel or Tourism Outfitter Licence, contact the local Conservation Officer, Department of Environment, Government of Nunavut Telephone: (867) 898-9130 or E-mail: Conservation Officer

 Outfitters from Chesterfield Inlet can organize: